Township 11, Rooks County, Kansas: Twin Mound Township

 Twin Mound Township was established in 1879 from part of Paradise Township.
 The township was named for two unique blue-green, hard rock mounds that bore the Twin Mound name.

+Geography

+Township 11 covers an area of 108.051 square miles (279.85 square kilometers).
+Paradise Creek, labeled as Salt Creek on early maps, originates in Township 11 then flows eastward into the Saline River in Russell County.